Jarrett Stidham

-Jarrett Ryan Stidham (born August 8, 1996) is an American football quarterback for the Denver Broncos of the National Football League (NFL).
-After transferring from Baylor, he played college football at Auburn and was selected by the New England Patriots in the fourth round of the 2019 NFL Draft.
-Stidham spent three seasons as a backup for New England before being traded to the Raiders in 2022, and then was signed to the Broncos in 2023.
+Jarrett Ryan Stidham (born August 8, 1996) is an American professional football quarterback for the Denver Broncos of the National Football League (NFL).
+He played college football for the Auburn Tigers following a stint with the Baylor Bears.
+Stidham was selected by the New England Patriots in the fourth round of the 2019 NFL draft, where he spent his first three seasons as a backup, and played one season for the Las Vegas Raiders.
+He joined the Broncos in 2023.

-Early years
+Early life

-Stidham attended Stephenville High School in Stephenville, Texas.
+Stidham was born on August 8, 1996, in Corbin, Kentucky.
+His family moved to Stephenville, Texas when he was in elementary school and he later attended Stephenville High School.
 As a senior, he completed 183 of 260 passes for 2,934 yards with 35 touchdowns.
 He also rushed for 969 yards and 15 touchdowns.
 Stidham was rated by Rivals.com as a four-star recruit and was ranked as the sixth-best dual-threat quarterback in his class.
 Stidham originally committed to Texas Tech University to play college football, but later changed to Baylor University.

 College career

 Baylor

-Stidham entered his true freshman year at Baylor in 2015 as the backup to Seth Russell.
+Stidham entered his true freshman year at Baylor in 2015 as the backup quarterback to Seth Russell.
 Stidham appeared in the first seven games, completing 24 of 28 passes for 331 yards and six touchdowns.
 After Russell suffered a season-ending neck injury during Baylor's seventh game, Stidham took over as the starter.
-He started his first career game against Kansas State.
+He started his first career game against the Kansas State Wildcats.
 He finished the game completing 23 of 33 passes for 419 yards, three passing touchdowns and a rushing touchdown.
-In his second career start against Oklahoma, Stidham injured his back in the first quarter, but he was able to remain in the game.
+In his second career start against the Oklahoma Sooners, Stidham injured his back in the first quarter, but he was able to remain in the game.
 He finished the game completing 16 of 27 for 257 yards, two touchdowns and two interceptions in the 44–34 loss.

-The following week, despite being questionable to play leading up to the game, Stidham made his third career start against Oklahoma State.
+The following week, despite being questionable to play leading up to the game, Stidham made his third career start against the Oklahoma State Cowboys.
 He injured his hand and ankle in the first half of the game and did not return to the field for the second half.
 On November 25, 2015, Baylor head coach Art Briles announced that Stidham's ankle injury was a chipped bone in the back of his ankle and Stidham would be sidelined for the remainder of the regular season.
 It was reported that Stidham might be able to return for Baylor's bowl game, but on December 19, Briles announced Stidham would miss the 2015 Russell Athletic Bowl.

-In the wake of a sexual abuse scandal at the school, which led to the firing and resignation of much of the coaching staff, and general dissatisfaction backing up quarterback Seth Russell, on July 7, 2016, Stidham announced he would be transferring from Baylor.
+In the wake of a sexual abuse scandal at the school, which led to the firing and resignation of much of the coaching staff, and general dissatisfaction backing up Russell, on July 7, 2016, Stidham announced he would be transferring from Baylor.